Close elections in Erie County could be called Tuesday; margins narrow in Niagara

 Both candidates are Niagara Falls city councilmen seeking to succeed 30-year incumbent Dennis F. Virtuoso, who decided not to run for his 16th term in the Legislature for health reasons.

+In a City of Lockport nail-biter, Democrat Paul M. Beakman Jr. defeated Republican John D. Craig for 1st Ward alderman, 329 to 310.

+On Election Day, Beakman, a retired policeman, led Craig by one vote, 300 to 299.
+Beakman will be the only Democrat on the 2022-23 Common Council.

-Other close elections in Niagara County include the 1st Ward alderman race in the City of Lockport, which was recounted Monday afternoon; a Lewiston Town Board race, to be recounted Tuesday morning; and a Hartland Town Board contest that featured more than 500 write-in votes, which are to be tallied Tuesday afternoon.
+Other close elections in Niagara County include a Lewiston Town Board race – to be recounted Tuesday morning – and a Hartland Town Board contest that featured more than 500 write-in votes, which are to be tallied Tuesday afternoon.